FoenixRetro/Documentation/f256/setting_up_jr.md

 - PS/2 compatible keyboard
 - DVI capable display

+Familiarize yourself with the [board layout](images/F256-Jr-Specs-OneSheeter.png).

 ## MiniITX case

-In theory, any MiniITX case should work, but double check the port cutout in the back.
+In theory, any MiniITX case should work.
 This [metal option from Amazon](https://www.amazon.com/dp/B07GYP2TWC) looks nice and is well construcuted, several builders have used it.
 If you want to use the built-in USB ports of the case, double check the connector types.
 USB 2.0 port connectors on a motherboard are typically 9 pin style (DR10 = Dual Row Header 10 pins, with a "key" pin cut to prevent connector being attached backwards).
 If the case has 20 pin USB 3.0 style motherboard connectors, buy a [converter like this one](https://www.amazon.com/gp/product/B084D58HBP).

+You can really put your own flair on the case design, as demonstrated by [a more advanced & custom example here](https://github.com/pig-games/F256-Jr-System-Case).

 ## 24 pin ATX power supply (PSU)